Ikabot-Collective/ikabot/README.md

 12. Sell resources

 	It allows you to choose what type of resource to sell and how much.
 It does not matter how much storage you have, it automatically updates the offers as pĺayers buy from you.
-When it sells all the resources, it let's you know via Telegram.
+When it sells all the resources, it lets you know via Telegram.

 13. Activate Vacation Mode